inkarkat/git-extensions/etc/hubcheats-submodules.md

 ## publish submodule changes
 a) from superproject: `$ git subsamebrdo --interactive opublish`
 b) from submodule(s): `$ git opublish`
+c) single submodule, publish superproject as well: `$ git osupersubpublish`

 ## create integration build
 superproject: `$ git cu && git opublish`

 ## update integration build after submodule work
 a) normal updates to short-lived feature: `$ git amenu && git opush -f`
+b) from and push together with single submodule: `$ git osuperamensubpush`
-b) maintain history of how the feature grew: `$ git cu && git opush`
+c) maintain history of how the feature grew: `$ git cu && git opush`

 ## a) peer review of superproject and submodules (optional)
 Recommended if several submodules are affected and the integration is